What Is Present Value? A Practical Explanation

 This phenomenon is better known as Compound Interest.
 Compound Interest is interest calculated on both the original invested amount and the interest previously earned.
 In the table, we already saw how this works, namely in year two, for example, the amount in the savings account had increased to $1.21 and not to $1.20 because $1 was added by calculating the interest over the previously accumulated interest.

 A similar effect is also seen in companies that do not entirely distribute their profits but reinvest a large portion of them in their own business.
 Very generally, if we have two companies with different dividend policies: one company that distributes all profits (for example, as dividends) and one company that reinvests the profits in the business, we see that a company that distributes all its profits will not grow as quickly as a company that retains the profits to expand.
-A company with a Return On Investment (ROI) of 20%, for example, that uses a large portion of the profit to further grow, is often the darling of Wall Street.
-Incidentally, many articles and entire chapters have been written about (the relevance of) dividend policy.
-It is beyond the scope to delve into it further here and now, but it is important to remember that the generated cash during a company's operation can be used for both dividend payments and reinvestment.
-The latter means that there will be higher profit growth in the future.
-After the Present Value, we will now introduce the DCF method (Discounted Cash Flow).
+A company with a Return On Investment (ROI) of 20%, for example, that uses a large portion of the profit to fuel additional growth, is often the darling of Wall Street.
+Incidentally, many articles and even entire chapters have been written about the relevance of dividend policy.
+It is beyond the scope to go deeper into that here, but it is important to remember that the cash a company generates can be used either for dividend payments or for reinvestment.
+The latter typically leads to higher profit growth in the future.